Will-Consagra/NeuroPMD/README.md

 # Running Connectomics Example

-To fit a NeuroPMD to the structural connectivity example data from Section 5.2 of the paper, cd into the `realdata` directory and run:
+To fit a NeuroPMD to the structural connectivity example data from Section 5.2 of the paper, cd into the `realdata` directory and using the `concon_ax` environment run:

 `python fitSC.py --device_num 0 --lambda_2 0.0001 --max_degree 10 --rank 256 --depth 6 --cyclic --viz --cp`

 **(WARNING: Run the above command on a GPU to avoid excessively long computing times)**

-To visualize the VTK files of the marginal connectivities, from inside the `realdata` directory run:
+To visualize the VTK files of the marginal connectivities, from inside the `realdata` directory using the `viz_env` environment run:

 `python vizSC.py --marg_surf_f endpoints/10/figures/fmodel_degree_10_width_256_depth_6_w0_10_lam_0.0001/f_evals_marg_mean10000.pkl \\
 				--SCFILE endpoints/10/figures/fmodel_degree_10_width_256_depth_6_w0_10_lam_0.0001/CC_lh_ico420000.npy \\